-There’s no set way of arranging your funeral ceremony but it is important that you write down what you would like to happen, and very important that you give a copy of your plans to a close family member or friend who is likely to take charge of the event.
+There’s no set way of arranging your funeral ceremony, but it is important that you write down what you would like to happen, and very important that you give a copy of your plans to a close family member or friend who is likely to take charge of the event.
 Giving a copy of your plans to your solicitor is unlikely to be of help as your will is unlikely to be read until your funeral is over.

 You might like to think about the music you would like played and the poems or texts you would like to be read.
-You might consider writing a short personal history, mentioning the people and events that have been important to you.
+And consider writing a short personal history, mentioning the people and events that have been important to you.
 This can help make the funeral more meaningful for those who attend.